TrayHard/diablo-trade-notifier/README.md

 - Clone the repo
 - Install requirements: `pip install asyncio websockets requests python-dotenv`
 - Create `.env` file and fill it up relying on `.env.example`
-- Create "tokens.txt" file in the folder or just launch the app once, it will be created automatically.
+- Create "session_id.txt" file in the folder or just launch the app once, it will be created automatically.
-- You need to put your auth data in "tokens.txt", to do that follow instructions in "**Authorizing**" section
+- You need to grab your session id from browser and put it in "session_id.txt", to do that follow instructions in "**Authorizing**" section
 - Launch the app.
 You should see something like this:
 ![Screenshot](https://i.imgur.com/4bSaT1u.png)
 - Just leave it working, don't close it and you'll get notification once any new message will arrive on the website.